Alexander O'Neal: Hearsay and success (1987–1991)

+Continued success (1991–1996)

 In 1991, O'Neal released his fourth album, All True Man.
-The album was certified gold in the US, with the title track reaching #5 on the R&B chart and #43 on the pop chart.
-The album became his highest charting release in the UK, reaching #2 and going gold, although it ultimately sold fewer copies than Hearsay.
-The title track reached #18 on the UK Singles Chart.
+The album was certified gold in the US, with the title track reaching No. 5 on the R&B chart and No. 43 on the pop chart.
+The album became his highest charting release in the UK, reaching No. 2 and going gold, although it ultimately sold fewer copies than Hearsay.
+The title track reached No. 18 on the UK Singles Chart.
 In 1992, his first greatest hits album, This Thing Called Love: The Greatest Hits of Alexander O'Neal, became another Top 5 success in the UK.

 In 1993, O'Neal's final album with the Tabu label, Love Makes No Sense, was released.
 This was the first album made without production from Jam and Lewis.
 Although it reached the UK Top 20 and two singles from the album reached the UK Top 40, sales were not as strong as his earlier releases.
 After leaving Tabu O'Neal signed for Motown, but no singles or albums were released.
 In 1995, another greatest hits compilation, The Best of Alexander O'Neal, was released.
 A year later the compilation was re-released with three added tracks from O'Neal's short period with Motown.

+Lovers Again and decline (1996–2014)

 In 1996, his first album with One World Records, Lovers Again, was released.
 The album did not chart in the UK, though the single "Let's Get Together" reached the UK Top 40.
 In 2001, he released an album on Eagle Records, Saga of a Married Man.
 The album was produced by former Prince drummer, Bobby Z. In 2005, he recorded his first live album, Alexander O'Neal Live at Hammersmith Apollo, featuring songs from throughout his career.

+In 2006 O'Neal appeared on the Weakest Link, All Singing All Dancing Edition, where he was the 5th contestant voted off the show.
+In 2006 and 2007, O'Neal participated on the British reality singing contest show Just the Two of Us.
+In 2008 O'Neal took part in a Wife Swap UK special, swapping his wife Cynthia with broadcaster and TV personality Jilly Goolden.
+The programme included an in-depth interview with O'Neal by noted UK R&B writer Pete Lewis of the award-winning magazine Blues & Soul.
+The interview was featured in full in the August 2008 issue of the magazine.
 In 2008, O'Neal released Alex Loves..., his first studio album in six years.
-The album peaked at #49 in the UK, and was his first charting album of new material in 15 years.
+The album peaked at No. 49 in the UK, and was his first charting album of new material in 15 years.

+In 2011 the TV One series Unsung profiled O'Neal's rise to fame, along with the story of Cherrelle.
 In 2014, O'Neal signed a new management deal with Howard Perl Management (Beverly Hills), which awarded him extensive tours and a cast member on Celebrity Big Brother.